leftfield-geospatial/map-thicket-agc/README.md

 <img align="left" src="data/outputs/plots/meas_vs_pred_agc_multivariate_model_b.png" data-canonical-src="data/outputs/plots/meas_vs_pred_agc_multivariate_model_b.png" alt="Predicted vs actual AGC" width="400"/>

-The code evaluates spectral, textural and vegetation index features extracted from a 2017 [WorldView-3](http://worldview3.digitalglobe.com/) (0.34m resolution 8-band) multi-spectral image (shown above).
+The code evaluates spectral, textural and vegetation index features extracted from a 2017 [WorldView-3](http://worldview3.digitalglobe.com/) (0.34 m resolution 8-band) multi-spectral image (shown above).
 This plot shows the results of a linear model fitted to a subset of informative features, selected using stepwise forward selection.
 Some testing was done with more sophisticated models, but they did not improve on these results.